microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/intune_mam_managedappregistration_getuseridswithflaggedappregistration.md

-﻿# getUserIdsWithFlaggedAppRegistration function> **Note:** Using the Microsoft Graph APIs to configure Intune controls and policies still requires that the Intune service is [correctly licensed](https://www.microsoft.com/en-us/cloud-platform/microsoft-intune-pricing) by the customer.
+﻿# getUserIdsWithFlaggedAppRegistration function

+> **Note:** Using the Microsoft Graph APIs to configure Intune controls and policies still requires that the Intune service is [correctly licensed](https://go.microsoft.com/fwlink/?linkid=839381) by the customer.

-Read user IDs with flagged app registrations.
+Not yet documented
 ### Prerequisites
 One of the following **scopes** is required to execute this API: